ArshCypherZ/HWBot/README.md

 An advanced scary looking :p telegram botto running on python3 with sqlalchemy, Redis, mongodb database.

-Reach out support at [Tech Division](https://t.me/IgniteTechDivision), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+Reach out support at [Spiral Tech Division](https://t.me/SpiralTechDivision), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 <p align="center">
     <a href="https://python.org">